reearth/reearth-visualizer/web/e2e/README.md

 - dashboard: Manages interactions with the dashboard page via ProjectsPage.ts.
 - projectSetting: Handles interactions with the project settings page (generalPage.ts).
-- scene: Contains methods for the scene page, including MapPage.ts.
+- editor: Contains methods for the editor page, including MapPage.ts.

+## Memo

+We need to improve the implementation later.